anagainaru/HPC_IOpatterns/analysis/README.md

 ### 2. Create the distance matrix

 The script in `extract_clusters.py` creates the figure on the right.
+The code is based on the one implemented [here](https://github.com/MihailoIsakov/SC2020).
-It creates the clusters using hdbscan, identifies the 6 more frequently ran applications and computes the manhatten and euclidean distances between all these application runs.
+It creates the clusters using hdbscan, identifies the 6 more frequently ran applications and computes the manhattan and euclidean distances between all these application runs.
 The script output the figure.

 ### 3. Feature importance